 Our article How can I develop my academic skills? has more information about resources and activities from King’s Academic Skills for Learning and other ways to enhance your academic skills.

-Study space and facilities
+Study space and facilities at King's

 There are a number of informal study and bookable spaces across our campuses.
-For more information on availability, read our article Where can I study on campus.
+For more information on availability, read our article Where can I study on campus?.

 You may also find this article useful: How can Libraries & Collections support me throughout my studies at King's?